TimAnthonyAlexander/loom/README.md

 - Rules system: user and project‑specific rules for consistent AI behavior
 - Tabbed editor: Monaco with theme, Cmd/Ctrl+S to save, and file explorer
 - Reasoning view: transient, collapsible stream of model reasoning summaries
+- Cost tracking: See all tokens spent on which project, model, input/output

 ## Architecture
 - Frontend (`ui/frontend/`)